 A heavier pitchfork will benefit from an increase in inertia while digging.
 As the user drives the pitchfork into the soil, a heavier pitchfork’s mass in motion will allow it to dig deeper than a lighter pitchfork.

 However, a lighter pitchfork is easier to use over the course of a long day.
 A pound or two might not matter much when lifting the pitchfork just three or four times, but after 300 times, the increased weight can wear the user out.

 Number of Tines

-- When it comes to digging, you’ll want a pitchfork with three or four tines.
+When it comes to digging, look for a pitchfork with three or four tines.
 These pitchforks are easy to drive into a surface, but their compact head size can still lift piles of dirt without them slipping between the tines.
 When moving piles of manure, however, the user will do better with a fork that has five or six tines since manure is soft enough to drive these forks into but can slip through widely spaced tines.

 There are a few things to consider when it comes to the shape of your pitchfork’s tines.
 You’ll need to choose a pitchfork with tines of the right shape and consider the overall shape of the head.

 - Flat-faced tines are best for turning and mixing soil because their flat surfaces work like paddles, moving the dirt as you go.

 - Rounded tines and triangular tines are best for simply loosening the soil, as they can glide through when you apply leverage to the handle.

 - Curved tines that mimic a scoop can aid in lifting materials with your pitchfork.
 These pitchforks will do a better job of holding materials in place as you lift them.
 For digging, a slight curve will help to increase leverage without being difficult to drive into the soil.

 Choosing the best pitchfork might also hinge on choosing the handle and grip.
 Using the correct grip for the job will ensure the user stays as comfortable as possible without undue fatigue or hurting their hands.